geraldstanje/elevator/README.md

   * e.g. start with 2 elevators: $ ./main -n 2

 #### Commands:
  * status - returns the status of all the elevators in the form of a list of triples.
-Each triple represents one elevator: (ElevatorID, CurrentFloorNumber, GoalFloors[]).
+Each triple represents one elevator in the following format: (ElevatorID, CurrentFloorNumber, GoalFloors[]).
  * step - allows one unit of time to pass, effectively telling the elevators to go to the next goal floor.
- * pickup floor_number direction - adds a pickup request to the pending requests queue.
-The arguments (floor_number, direction) are separated by spaces.
+ * pickup floorNumber direction - adds a pickup request to the pickupRequests queue.
+The arguments (floor_number, direction) are space separated.
  * exit - exits the program.

+#### Scheduling Algorithm:
+  * The elevator moves in the same direction as long as there are goalFloorNumber stored in the map called goalFloorNumber
+  * If the goalFloorNumber is empty, the elevator will go into an idle state and change the direction if there are requests in the opposite direction.

 #### Improvements to Scheduling:
-  * The elevator moves in the same direction as long as there are goalFloorNumber stored in the map of the elevator
-  * If the goalFloorNumber is empty, the elevator will go into an idle state and change the direction if there are requests in the opposite direction
+  *